Crisis management: Government and crisis management

 Historically, government at all levels—local, state, and national—has played a large role in crisis management.
 Indeed, many political philosophers have considered this to be one of the primary roles of government.
 Emergency services, such as fire and police departments at the local level, and the United States National Guard at the federal level, often play integral roles in crisis situations.

 To help coordinate communication during the response phase of a crisis, the U.S. Federal Emergency Management Agency (FEMA) within the Department of Homeland Security administers the National Response Plan (NRP).
 This plan is intended to integrate public and private response by providing a common language and outlining a chain-of-command when multiple parties are mobilized.
-It is based on the premise that incidences should be handled at the lowest organizational level possible.
+It is based on the premise that incidents should be handled at the lowest organizational level possible.
 The NRP recognizes the private sector as a key partner in domestic incident management, particularly in the area of critical infrastructure protection and restoration.

 The NRP is a companion to the National Incidence Management System, which acts as a more general template for incident management regardless of cause, size, or complexity.

 FEMA offers free web-based training on the National Response Plan through the Emergency Management Institute.

 Common Alerting Protocol (CAP) is a relatively recent mechanism that facilitates crisis communication across different mediums and systems.
 CAP helps create a consistent emergency alert format to reach geographically and linguistically diverse audiences through both audio and visual mediums.